-Upon arriving in the United States, Dr. Rousson attended Boston University Goldman School of Dental Medicine and graduated in 1990 with his doctorate degree in dental medicine.
+Upon arriving in the United States, Dr. Rousson attended Boston University Goldman School of Dental Medicine and graduated in 1990.
 He continued to practice dentistry in various locations in the metro west area before establishing "Rousson Family Dentistry" in 1992.

 In 1993, Dr. Rousson began focusing on dental implantology with the intent to broaden his practice to provide full dental rehabilitation.
 He has earned more than 500 continuing education credits in dentistry, which includes training in Switzerland at the Straumann Institute for Implantology and participation in "Maxicourse", a yearlong advanced dental implant training course, designed by Dr. Norman Cranin, DDS, FAAID, FICD, FAAHD, FADM in New York City.

-Dr. Rousson has volunteered his time and knowledge, as well as, inspired many young people interested in the dental field.
+Since, 1993, Dr. Rousson has been volunteering his time and knowledge The Harvard School of Dental Medicine, as well as, inspiring many young people interested in the dental field.
 He has trained numerous dental assistants within his private practice who have moved on to obtain their own degrees in dental medicine as well as dental hygiene.
-He is currently serving as part-time faculty in the Advanced Graduate Education Program in Implantology at The Harvard School of Dental Medicine where he has been on staff since 1993.
+He is currently serving as part-time clinical instructor in the Advanced Graduate Education Program in Implantology at The Harvard School of Dental Medicine where he actively involved in surgical training related to implant placement.